Why I built yet another dependency graph scanner

 -o cyclonedx=sbom.cdx.json # multiple files, one pass

 Relationships and scope are kept, not flattened.
 A flat list of packages tells you what you have.
 The graph also keeps how each package got there and which scope it lives in — runtime versus dev.
-That's the difference between a wall of findings and a prioritized one: a critical advisory in a transitive runtime dependency is a very different Tuesday than the same advisory in a dev-only dependency.
+That's the difference between a wall of findings and a prioritized one: a critical advisory in a transitive runtime dependency is far more urgent than the same advisory in a dev-only dependency.

 Explain answers "why is this even here?"
 It's a shortest-path query over the graph: